openvinotoolkit/openvino/docs/OV_Runtime_UG/protecting_model_guide.md

 deployed and stored on edge devices.
 Model encryption, decryption and authentication are not provided by OpenVINO but can be implemented with third-party tools (i.e., OpenSSL).
-While implementing encryption, ensure that latest versions of tools is used and follow cryptography best practices.
+While implementing encryption, ensure that the latest versions of tools are used and follow cryptography best practices.

 This guide presents how to use OpenVINO securely with protected models.